sigsum/log-go/doc/failover.md

 ## The signed tree head auxiliary state

-The primary server stores it's latest signed tree head to a file (`sth-path` config setting).
+The primary server stores its latest signed tree head to a file (`sth-path` config setting).
 If possible, this file should be backed up, and transferred to the secondary as part of the promotion.
 Alternatively, the promoted server could be started with an empty